LaunchCodeEducation/csharp-web-dev-curriculum/content/web-api-rest/reading/web-api/_index.md

 #### Bodies

 An HTTP body can contain a large number of different media types, known as [MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
 A MIME type is associated with the HTTP header `Content-Type`.
 This header instructs the recipient of the HTTP request/response on what MIME type the HTTP body contains.
 We've seen a `Content-Type:text/html` HTTP header before.

-Here's a simple example of it:
+{{% notice blue "Example" "rocket" %}}
 ```html {linenos=table}
 <!DOCTYPE html>
 <html>